You have turned-in this assignment. You can review the lesson and see your previous answers.

 And lastly, the south-seeking pole of a magnet is the part that points south if allowed to spin freely.

-So there are three different parts of today's lesson, so lots of fantastic learning to be done today.
+So lots of fantastic learning to be done today.

 So the first part of our lesson today is going to be answering this question.

-Are all magnets the same?
-So we're gonna be exploring this idea in the beginning part of our lesson today.
+So we're going to be exploring this idea in the beginning part of our lesson today.

 So magnets come in all different shapes and sizes.

-And we can see on the screen here that we've got lots of different types of magnets, and they're different shapes but also different sizes as well.
+And we can see on the screen here that we've got lots of different types of magnets and they're different shapes, but also different sizes as well.

-Some of you may have seen these different magnets in your everyday life, or maybe in your classroom, or maybe at home.
+Some of you may have seen these different magnets in your everyday life or maybe in your classroom or maybe at home.

-But I would like you to have little think, do you know the names of any of these magnets?
-So pause the video here, and you might want to jot down your ideas, or have a talk with your talk partner.
+So pause the video here and you might want to jot down your ideas or have a talk with your talk partner.

-And I would like you to have a look at the images on the screen, and think about, do you know any of the names of these magnets?
-Press play again when you'd like to continue the lesson.
+And I would like you to have a look at images on the screen and think about do you know any of the names of these magnets?

-Super job everyone.
+Super job, everyone.

-I hope you had a great discussion there, and had an opportunity to write down some of your ideas.
+I hope you had a great discussion there and had an opportunity to write down some of your ideas.

-So the first example of the type of magnet we're going to look at is a bar magnet.
+So the first example of type of magnet we're going to look at is a bar magnet.

-They are often used in fridge magnets, compasses, and science investigations so you may have seen them in your classroom.
+So you may have seen them in your classroom.

 Now some of the things are a little bit similar between both, but also there is a few things that are a little bit different as well.

-They're often used in engineering, and building work to move large metal objects.
+They're often used in engineering and building work to move large metal objects.

 So you may not have seen a horseshoe magnet, but you may have seen a bar magnet before.

-So we can see there on the screen with the picture of a ring shaped magnet, there is space in the middle, and that means it's hollow.
+So we can see there on the screen with the picture of a ring shaped magnet, there is space in the middle and that means it's hollow.

 So you may not have seen this type of magnet before.

-Another type of magnet is a button or disc shaped magnet, and they're round and flat, just like a button, or a thick coin.
+Another type of magnet is a button or disc shaped magnet and they're round and flat, just like a button or a thick coin.

 So we can see in the picture here, this disc shaped magnet is quite thick.

-Small disc shaped magnets are often used in crafts, and model making.
+Small disc shaped magnets are often used in crafts and model making.

-So you may have seen this type of magnet maybe in a toy that you've been given, or something that you have at home.
+So you may have seen this type of magnet maybe in a toy that you've been given or something that you have at home.

 So we have a true and false question here.

-All magnets are the same shape and size, true or false?
-So I'm gonna give you a few moments now to have a little think about whether that statement is true or false.
+So I'm give moments now to have a little think about whether that statement is true or false.

-And then we will go through the answer.
+And then we'll go through the answer.

 Fantastic job everyone if you said false.

-So all magnets are not the same shape and size, and we just looked at a few different examples, didn't we?
-So I would now like you to have a think about why that's the case.
+So all magnets are not the same shape and size and we just looked at a few different examples, didn't we?

 So we've got two options here.